Texas Flood Relief & Long-Term Recovery

 Register: https://riotexasresponse.org/ertrecert

-Registration required for both options.
+Registration required for all options.

 Visit riotexasresponse.org for more information and to sign up.
 Questions?
 Email training@riotexasresponse.org.